 Washington, D.C. – Rep. Ryan Costello (PA-06) today applauded passage of H.R.
 2409, legislation to ensure servicemembers can terminate their cable, satellite television, and Internet access service contracts while deployed without incurring early termination fees.
 Rep. Costello introduced this bipartisan legislation with Rep. Derek Kilmer (D-WA).

 Washington, D.C. – Rep. Ryan Costello (PA-06) today joined Reps.
 Mike Gallagher (R-WI), Ron Kind (D-WI), Mark Sanford (R-SC), Jimmy Panetta (D-CA), and Leonard Lance (R-NJ) to introduce legislation that would require the president to submit to Congress any proposal to adjust imports in the interest of national security under Section 232 of the Trade Expansion Act of 1962.

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement on the President's Executive Order:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) today issued the following statement regarding the "zero-tolerance policy" at the border: